lni-dev/moodle-qtype_regexmatch/usage-examples.md

 ```

 ## Common Mistakes and special cases
-- If the last character in a regular expression is a `/` the options must be present, even if empty.
-For example to match
-  `abc/` the regular expression must be `abc///`.
 - If the regular expression contains spaces at the end of a line these must also be contained in the answer.
-  This is important to mention, because these spaces may not be visible.
-- If you encounter a problem with a complex regular expression, try to disable the Infinite Space (`I`) option.
+- If you encounter a problem with a complex regular expression, try to disable the Infinite Space (`i`) option.